 What is a hopper?
 Hoppers are a type of pancake or noodle served commonly in Sri Lanka.
 String hoppers resemble a nest of noodles, plain hoppers look like bowl-shaped pancake because of the shape of the hopper pans.
+This posts goes into the different types of hopper you can enjoy in Sri Lanka or make at home.

 I’d read about hoppers in the Sri Lankan food section of the Lonely Planet, but until our latest month in Sri Lanka I’d never seen nor tried one.
 That was because my first trips to Sri Lanka were as a much richer tourist staying in fancy hotels often eating at the more expensive beach restaurants.
-Hoppers are a Sri Lankan dish and they come in many varieties with both string hoppers and egg hoppers being particularly popular.
+These places did not serve hoppers at that time, but hoppers seem to be more poupar with tourists in Sri Lanka today.
+We’ve eaten hoppers at some very fancy resort hotels and villas, and at roadside food stalls.
+I wouldn’t really call hoppers a street food, you don’t normally see people eating on the street in Sri Lanka.

-To find hoppers on the island of Sri Lanka,you needed to go to the local eateries, the roti huts, and “hotels” as restaurants in Sri Lanka are often called.
+To find hoppers on the island of Sri Lanka, you needed to go to the local eateries, the roti huts, and “hotels” as restaurants in Sri Lanka are often called.

 These days hoppers are far easier to find, on our most recent trip we saw hoppers served on hotel buffets and cooked for us in private villas, hoppers are on the rise!
 One hotel even had a live cooking station at breakfast producing plain and egg hoppers to order.

 All hotels we used on that trip had string hoppers and typical curries on the breakfast buffets.
-20 years ago we only saw western breakfasts.
+20 years ago we only saw Western breakfasts.

 Hoppers are cool these days and tourists seem more willing to try local food, so if you’re heading to Sri Lanka you should now have no problem finding them.